top of page

 Parent Contributions

-Families are fortunate to have an opportunity to experience Montessori in a wonderful state school environment thanks to the establishment of West Auckland Montessori Trust.
-How it works is that each term, families contribute to the Trust to offset the extra costs that are not funded by the Ministry of Education.
-The Trust funds go towards covering the surplus costs for teacher salaries, Montessori materials, facilities, training etc. The contribution schedule for each term is as follows: $750 for the first child, $562.50 for the second child, $375 for the third, and $187.50 for the fourth.
-It's worth also noting that these contributions are eligible for tax refunds.
+Families have an opportunity to enjoy a quality Montessori education in a beautiful state school environment thanks to the establishment of West Auckland Montessori Trust.
+Our unit has a special status with the Ministry of Education, meaning that whilst government funding is provided in a similar way to other traditional classrooms, the unit is recognised as able to deliver quality education with a degree of autonomy and is therefore subject to fewer rules and regulations.
+There are still unique aspects and extra costs for delivering Montessori education that are not covered in the Ministry of Education funding, so therefore families collectively contribute to the Trust each term.
+Trust funds go towards covering the surplus costs for teacher salaries, Montessori materials, facilities, training etc. The contribution schedule for each term is as follows: $750 for the first child, $562.50 for the second child, $375 for the third, and $187.50 for the fourth.
+These contributions are eligible for tax refunds at 33.3%.

 FAQs